Mayfair: A Guide

 Somewhere to shop

-From iconic Bond Street, revered all over the world for its plethora of elegant department stores and designer shops, to celebrated Savile Row and specialist art & antiques emporiums such as Grays Antique Market, there is enough to keep even the most dedicated shopper occupied.
+From iconic Bond Street, revered all over the world for its plethora of elegant department stores and designer shops, to celebrated Savile Row and specialist art and antiques emporiums such as Grays Antique Market, there is enough to keep even the most dedicated shopper occupied.
 Standing proud on Piccadilly itself is Mayfair institution, Fortnum & Mason, where you can stock up on everything from coffee beans to chocolates.
-And don’t miss the numerous Arcades that run off Piccadilly – Burlington Arcade perhaps being the most famous – at which you’ll find treasure troves of jewellery, the finest cashmere, perfumes and more…
+And don’t miss the numerous arcades that run off Piccadilly – Burlington Arcade perhaps being the most famous – at which you’ll find treasure troves of jewellery, the finest cashmere, perfumes and more…

 Somewhere to take in the art

 The Royal Academy of Arts – fondly referred to as The RA – is the oldest fine arts institution in Britain, having been founded in 1768.
 Located on Piccadilly, it’s universally renowned for hosting some of London’s finest exhibitions throughout the year, along with its permanent collection of treasures from ancient sculpture to modern-day masterpieces.
-On display now is ‘Making Modernism’ – an exhibition devoted to the ground-breaking female artists working in Germany in the early 1900s – Paula Modersohn-Becker, Kathe Kollwitz, Gabriele Münter and Marianne Werefkin.

 If you have a penchant for historical interiors, then Apsley House may be well worth a visit.
 Situated just a short stroll up Piccadilly past Green Park, the largely Neoclassical façade was remodelled for the Duke of Wellington in the 1800s, drawing on many contemporary influences – and is also home to stunning artworks, such as the statue of Napoleon as Mars the Peacemaker by Antonio Canova.